ondator/vault/switch-to-hierarchy.md

     {
         Mew();
     }

-    private void Mew()
-    {
-        ...
-    }
 }
 ```

 Looks much better, right?
 Seems like now we can simplier add new animals and `MakeSound` logic is now fully independent and more SOLID because Cthulhu doesn't know how to Bark ;)
 But what if our application specific is not to extend animals hierarchy but to add new abstract methods to `Animal`(and concrete implementation to descendants)?
 Seems like in this case we are inifinitly change all our concrete classes

 ## Pattern Matching